tsujigiri/uxpec/README.md

 ## Usage

-uxpec provides assertions to be performed on the stack, prints a description of the assertion provided by you in your test, and sets the exit code depending on whether any of the assertions in your testing rom failed or not.
+uxpec provides assertions to be performed on the stack, prints a description of the assertion provided by you in your test along with an indication of the assertion's success, and sets the exit code depending on whether any of the assertions in your testing rom failed or not.

 All assertions consume an absolute address to a null-terminated string in memory from the stack first and then check the next value on the stack